Team Impact AND CommunIty Outreach

 Robotex International Competition

 Some of the students in our team have participated in the Robotex International Robotics Competition in Tallinn, Estonia.
 They participated in different branches of the competition such as the Entrepreneurial Challenge, Drone Race, Mini Sumo, and Line Following.
-Our Entrepreneurial Challenge team won second place in the competition with their project eCycle, which aims to motivate and educate their users on how to properly recycle.
+Our Entrepreneurial Challenge team won second place in the competition.

 A smaller team from within HisarCS created an educational robot for elementary school kids.
 The robot called Pomelo equips kids with basic algorithmic skills and increases the efficiency of the classroom environment.
 Pomelo encourages kids to use technology as an interactive learning tool instead of a form of addictive entertainment while creating a more cooperative and social classroom environment.

 After writing a research paper on Pomelo’s effects on the modern elementary school classroom environment and on the mental health of students.
-We submitted this paper to numerous conferences and heard back from three: “The Internet of Toys: Digitising Early Childhood International Preconference” by DigiLitEY, the “FabLearn 2019: 8th Annual Conference on Maker Education” by Columbia University and the “ACM/IEEE Human Robot Interaction Conference (HRI)” targeted towards graduate students.
-We have committed to HRI in South Korea on “Interactive Robotic Objects for Collaboration”.
-They will publish our paper in the ACM Digital Library.
+We submitted this paper to numerous conferences and heard back from three: “The Internet of Toys: Digitising Early Childhood International Preconference” by DigiLitEY, the “FabLearn 2019: 8th Annual Conference on Maker Education” by Columbia University and the “ACM/IEEE Human-Robot Interaction Conference (HRI)” targeted towards graduate students.
+We have committed to HRI in South Korea in 2019 on “Interactive Robotic Objects for Collaboration”.
+They published the paper that the ACM Digital Library.

 One of the activities that we care about and support the team members in their participation is the Hackathons.